 In fact, beyond our furniture, it’s often the little ‘accessories’ that actually determine the feel of a home.
 Over the years I’ve developed a few favourites…

 + Quality linens.
-Yep I’m obsessed, but having nice linen tea towels, hand towels, bath towels and napkins on display creates an earthy feel in the home at little cost.
+Obsessed.
+Having nice linen tea towels, hand towels, bath towels and napkins on display creates an earthy feel in the home at little cost.
 We tend to go for thin waffle towels that dry easier in the winter time.
 If you’re a linen fan you’ll love Not Perfect Linen, a sustainable manufacturer in Lithuania that produces the most beautiful linen pieces that are hand made to last a lifetime.

 + Rugs.
 Great for hiding old carpet, or giving warmth to tiles or hard boards.
 Rugs also work well to absorb noise, especially in hallways when little feet run with excitement when dad gets home.

 + Flowers.
-Even just branches that you have trimmed from your garden often work to give life to an otherwise austere backdrop.
+Even just branches pruned from your garden work to give life to an otherwise austere backdrop.
 Whenever we go for a drive in the countryside I’m always on the lookout for roadside gems that give interest to our kitchen table.
 My favourites at the moment are foraged pine branches or eucalypts such as Mountain Blue Gum stems which grow in abundance down towards the 90 mile beach.

 + Cushions and throws offer a great way to update a not-so-perfect couch.
-A homemade cotton couch cover is also well worth the time invested to update your lounge room on a shoestring budget.
+A homemade cotton couch cover is also well worth the time invested to update your lounge on a shoestring budget.